coding-by-feng/microservice-kiwi/kiwi-docs/todo/tools-todo-api-standard.md

 - Treat server as source of truth:
   - Always read list and item data from the API; optionally cache in memory keyed by route filters (page,pageSize,status,frequency,search,date,sort).
   - On edit flows, fetch the item first to obtain the latest ETag, then send PATCH with If-Match and update local cache with the response and new ETag.
-  - On create, send Idempotency-Key to avoid duplicates (e.g., UUIDv4 per attempt); store returned ETag with the new task.
+  - On create, store returned ETag with the new task.
-  - On complete action, require Idempotency-Key; update task status and ranking from response.
+  - On complete action, update task status and ranking from response.
 - Retry/dup protection:
-  - If network retries occur, the same Idempotency-Key will make POST safe.
+  - If network retries occur, the same request will be safe due to ETag/If-Match.
 - Optimistic UI:
   - You may update UI immediately, but reconcile with server response; on 412/ETag mismatch, refetch the task and prompt user to re-apply changes.
 - Pagination: